 For personal defense, many of us rely on a shotgun as a house or truck gun.
 Many see the shotgun as the ultimate problem solver.
 While the shotgun is easily the most effective of the three firearms we are likely to use—the rifle, handgun and shotgun—that is only true if you have practiced and loaded the shotgun with the proper shells.

 As an example, birdshot is often recognized as a good choice for home defense.
 The theory goes that light shot is effective at conversational range although not likely to penetrate interior walls.
-There is some truth to that, and birdshot often fails to penetrate more than a few inches in gelatin or water testing.
-But I do not wish to bet my life on a loading that may not penetrate a leather jacket.
+There is some truth to that, but birdshot often fails to penetrate more than a few inches in gelatin or water testing.
+I do not wish to bet my life on a loading that may not penetrate a leather jacket.

-Manufacturers made birdshot for game birds that weigh only a few ounces each.
+Manufacturers made birdshot for game birds that weigh only a few ounces.
 Heavier shot, and particularly the various reduced-recoil buckshot loads, is a better choice.
 Another, even more effective choice, I believe, is the shotgun slug.
 My opinions on buckshot may be controversial, so I will leave it at this—buckshot in the typical open-choke, home-defense shotgun is a good 15-yard option.
 Past that range, we should use slugs.

 At close range, you must aim the shotgun as carefully as a rifle.
 It is true that the feel and fit of a shotgun make fast aiming and firing quickly easier.
 That is why I am not overly fond of adding an AR-15-type rifle stock or rifle sights to a home-defense shotgun.
 A simple bead-front sight works just fine in dim light.
 If you use the piece as an all-around predator and pest popper at long range, then an aperture sight or the Bushnell First Strike red dot scope is a good idea.